connctd/docs/docs/content/rest/things.md

 > *Body:* Empty body

-If the supplied bearer token has the scope `connctd.connector` and the Thing with the specified id was created by the application belongig to the bearer token, this request will delete the specified Thing.
+If the supplied bearer token has the scope `connctd.connector` and the Thing with the specified id was created by the application belonging to the bearer token, this request will delete the specified Thing.

 Required scope: `connctd.connector`